yaoweihua/wallet-service/Readme.md

 - The database reserves fields such as user status, transaction status, transaction fees, and payment method, which can be expanded later based on business requirements.
 - For user transaction history, the search functionality may need to be enhanced in the future, depending on business needs.

-## Contributing

-We welcome suggestions or contributions to this project.
-Here’s how you can contribute:

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature-xxx`)
-3. Commit your changes (`git commit -am 'Add feature xxx'`)
-4. Push to your branch (`git push origin feature-xxx`)
-5. Create a pull request

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.